EranBoudjnah/CleanArchitectureGenerator/.github/README.md

 Settings are available under `Tools` > `Clean Architecture`.

 For a working project example, visit [Clean Architecture For Android](https://github.com/EranBoudjnah/CleanArchitectureForAndroid).

+#### Inspections
+Work out of the box.
+You can disable any or all inspections via Android Studio's settings.

 ## CLI